MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-deadpool-amigurumi-pattern.markdown

 ![Deadpool crochet amigurumi completed from free pattern](/images/amigurumi-deadpool-complete.JPG)

-If you appreciated this free crochet pattern and want to support our endeavours, you may treat yourself with one of the beautiful designs created and adapted for our [Redbubble shop](https://www.redbubble.com/shop/?query=violetandoberon).
+If you appreciated this free crochet pattern and want to support our endeavours, you may treat yourself with one of the beautiful designs that we created and adapted for our [Redbubble shop](https://www.redbubble.com/shop/?query=violetandoberon).